All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Telogen effluvium (stress-related shedding) Potentially supportive May help follicles return to anagen phase more quickly after a shedding trigger

-Nutritional deficiency-related thinning Supportive alongside nutritional correction GH optimization improves nutrient utilization but cannot replace missing nutrients
+Nutritional deficiency-related thinning Supportive alongside nutritional correction GH improvement improves nutrient use but can't replace missing nutrients

-Alopecia areata (autoimmune) Unknown Autoimmune mechanism not directly addressed by GH optimization
+Alopecia areata (autoimmune) Unknown Autoimmune mechanism not directly addressed by GH improvement

 Complete baldness (long-standing) Very low Miniaturized or destroyed follicles unlikely to respond to systemic GH changes